A long time ago in a galaxy far, far away …

 Captain Greniss moved to the next command station, saying, “Check in with your Jedi Council.
 They’re the ones who approved it.”

 Obi-Wan stopped in his tracks.
 That couldn’t be true.
-He shot a look over his shoulder, trading a look with his Padawan.
+He traded a look with his Padawan.
 Anakin raised a brow, short hair and short braid shaping his face into a younger version of itself.
 Then Obi-Wan turned back, but Captain Greniss had moved on, a tacit dismissal.
 Well.
 Anakin’s heavy hand clapped Obi-Wan’s shoulder.
 Small comfort, but this wasn’t over.

 “Master Kenobi,” Master Ki-Adi-Mundi said, his measured speech pattern at odds with Obi-Wan’s annoyance.
 “Orbital Defense is secure?”